-The literature review deal with presented on the aspects pertaining to the objectives of the study.
-These include; causes of poverty, influence of family background on secondary education attainment and the impact of poverty on education.
+The literature review deals with presentation on the aspects pertaining to the objectives of the study.
+These include; causes of poverty influence of family background on secondary education attainment and the impact of poverty on education.

 2.2 Causes of Poverty.